MWATelescope/mwa_trigger/README.md

 All of these web services are wrapped in functions of the same name in mwa_trigger/triggerservice.py.

-Note that the 'triggerobs()' and 'triggervcs' web services (different calls to the backend) are merged into one call - mwa_trigger.triggerservice.trigger().
+Note that the 'triggerobs()' and 'triggervcs()' web services (different calls to the backend) are merged into one call - mwa_trigger.triggerservice.trigger().
 Which one of the backend web services is called depends on whether the 'vcsmode' argument to trigger() is True or False.